Antepartum Management of Vasa Previa

 - At mid-trimester ultrasound, routinely determine placental location and relationship of placenta to internal cervical os, and document placental cord insertion site.

-- If placenta previa or low-lying placenta diagnosed at mid-trimester ultrasound, perform a follow-up ultrasound at 32 weeks gestation (or sooner as needed).
+- If placenta previa or low-lying placenta is diagnosed at mid-trimester ultrasound, perform a follow-up ultrasound at 32 weeks gestation (or sooner as needed).
 Perform transvaginal ultrasonography with color and pulsed doppler to rule out vasa previa even if previa/low-lying placenta resolved as risk for vasa previa is increased.

 When vasa previa is suspected on antenatal ultrasound, it has a specificity of 99%.

 Once the diagnosis is established, successful management includes pelvic rest, hospitalization, and preterm delivery.
 While hospitalization does not guarantee a good outcome, it does improve the chance of intact fetal survival compared to vasa previa rupturing outside of a hospital.
 For this reason, experts recommend corticosteroid administration between 28-32 weeks if clinical indications do not merit it earlier, consideration of preterm hospitalization between 30-34 weeks until delivery, and scheduled delivery at 34-37 weeks.
 Delivery timing needs to balance fetal well-being and pulmonary maturity against risks of spontaneous labor, spontaneous membrane rupture, and fetal exsanguination.
 In addition to these risks, there is also concern for cord compression and fetal compromise.
-Elective cesarean delivery around 35 weeks may be optimal.
+Scheduled cesarean delivery around 35 weeks may be optimal.

 The addition of amniocentesis for fetal lung maturity poses its own risks and does not appear to add value.
 Some cases of vasa previa due to a succenturiate lobe (type II) may be treated antenatally with laser ablation of the vessels, but this procedure may not be available in many locations.